-Information for the new Professional Accounting Program (PAcc) will soon be available
+Information for the Professional Accounting Program (PAcc) can be found here.

 The Application Process

 The admission process takes place on-line through the Utah State University Graduate School and requires the following:

 - Candidates will complete the online application required by the School of Graduate Studies.
 Begin School of Graduate Studies Application.

 - Candidates will provide official transcripts directly to the School of Graduate Studies from all institutions attended (transcripts released to students are not considered official).
 If the native language is not English, transcripts should include the original in the native language and a certified English translation.